-In its evaluation of school performance, Buckeye Community Hope Foundation (BCHF) assesses the performance of the school on each of the required Ohio School Report Card indicators and on performance measures listed in the charter contract.
-BCHF monitors the performance of the community school through attendance at board meetings, bi-monthly visits to the school, monthly reviews of financial reports and reviews of academic progress reports along with a number of other reports relative to the school performance.
-Buckeye Community Hope Foundation served as the sponsor for Focus Learning Academy Southeast during the 2020-2021 school year and found the school substantially compliant with the rules and regulations governing community schools.
+Buckeye Community Hope Foundation (BCHF) bases its evaluation of school performance on each of the State required indicators and performance measures listed in the charter contract.
+BCHF monitors the performance of the community school thru attendance at board meetings, bi-monthly visits to the school, monthly reviews of financial reports and quarterly reviews of academic progress reports along with several other reports relative to the school's performance.
+Buckeye Community Hope Foundation served as the sponsor for Focus East during the 2021-2022 school year and found the school substantially compliant with the rules and regulations governing community schools.

 All community school sponsors are required to submit a written report of the evaluation results of the school's academic, financial, and organization performance as well as the school's legal compliance to the Ohio Department of Education and make the report available to parents of students enrolled in the community school.
-As such, an Annual Report regarding the performance of this school and other schools under the sponsorship of Buckeye Community Hope Foundation will be posted online at www.buckeyehope.org, no later than November 30, 2021.
+As such, an Annual Report regarding the performance of this school and other schools under the sponsorship of Buckeye Community Hope Foundation will be posted on our website buckeyehope.org, no later than November 30, 2022.